 - Pickaxe – It’s typically used for landscaping and demolishing things like boulders.

-- Splitting Maul – These are usually intended for spliting tasks rather than cutting or chopping work.
+- Splitting Maul – These are usually intended for splitting tasks rather than cutting or chopping work.

 You may find that one or more of these versions are well-suited to the tasks that you want to complete.